Wreiler/IMDB_watchlist_stats/README.md

 In this project, my IMDB watchlist was analyzed, consisting of all the films that I watched in my life (approximately)

 The main criteria that were considered when identifying the final statistics:
-- Top numbers (total movies watched, most released decade, most popular director, most popular genre, most popular rating and duration intervals)
+- top numbers (total movies watched, most released decade, most popular director, most popular genre, most popular rating and duration intervals)
 - grouping by decade of release
 - grouping by project types
 - grouping by rating intervals